 Bala Walks and Walking Guide

-Bala is located on the eastern edge of the Snowdonia National Park.
+Find circular walks near Bala which is located on the eastern edge of the Snowdonia National Park.
 The town has a wide range of local amenities including cafés, bars and restaurants.
 Accommodation including camp sites and caravan parks is readily available.
 Public transport is limited and most of the walks listed below require the use of private transport.

-All walks are free to download and print all have GPS files.
+All walks are free to download and print, and all routes have mapping and GPX files.
 Bala occupies an excellent position to explore other parts of the National Park.
 The Arans, Arenigs and Berwyn Hills are relatively close by with many excellent walks to be enjoyed.
 Further afield highlights include the Precipice Walk near Dolgellau and the rugged Rhinog mountains.
 Closer to the town are a number of easier routes in the hills surrounding Lake Bala.

 ★ = GPS file available